 To execute queries against several configuration targets at the same time

-- After you create a central management server, one or more server groups, and one or more registered servers, you can execute queries against a whole group at the same time.
-For more information about how to execute Transact-SQL statements on the servers in a server group at the same time, see How to: Execute Statements Against Multiple Servers Simultaneously (SQL Server Management Studio).
+- After you create a Central Management Server, one or more server groups, and one or more registered servers, you can execute queries against a whole group at the same time.
+For information about how to execute Transact-SQL statements on the servers in a server group at the same time, see How to: Execute Statements Against Multiple Servers Simultaneously (SQL Server Management Studio).

 Two database roles in the msdb database grant access to Central Management Servers.
 Only members of the ServerGroupAdministratorRole role can manage the Central Management Server.
 Membership in the ServerGroupReaderRole role is required to connect to a Central Management Server.

 Because the connections that are maintained by a Central Management Server execute in the context of the user, by using Windows Authentication, the effective permissions on the registered servers might vary.
 For example, the user might be a member of the sysadmin fixed server role on the instance of SQL Server A, but have limited permissions on the instance of SQL Server B.